demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

   }
 ```

-Like the [trial]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) computation that we used to do the user signup form validation, the [asyncTrail](https://fsprojects.github.io/Chessie/reference/chessie-errorhandling-asynctrial-asynctrialbuilder.html) computation expression is going to help us here to do error handling in asynchronous operations.
+Like the [trial]({{< relref "user-signup-validation.md#making-the-illegal-states-unrepresentable">}}) computation that we used to do the user signup form validation, the [asyncTrail](https://fsprojects.github.io/Chessie/reference/chessie-errorhandling-asynctrial-asynctrialbuilder.html) computation expression is going to help us here to do the error handling in asynchronous operations.

 The first step is creating a value of type `CreateUserRequest` from `UserSignupRequest`